Adelaide coastal waters

 What are the ACWQIP strategies?

-In the ACWQIP the EPA is identified as the agency to lead the reduction of nutrients from point source discharges operated by SA Water and Penrice Soda Products.
+In the ACWQIP the EPA is identified as the agency to lead the reduction of nutrients from point source discharges operated by SA Water and Penrice Soda Products (discharges ceased in July 2013).
 Leadership on addressing stormwater issues involves many more players including the AMLR NRM Board, local governments, a range of state agencies and local communities.

 Implementation for many of the strategies in the ACWQIP is well underway with Australian Government National Landcare Programme funding support for 'Catchment to coast focus for water quality improvement across urban Adelaide’ (Catchment to Coast).
 This is a $2-million project that includes implementing six sub-projects: